hadefuwa/plc-fundamentals-v1/closed-loop-pwa-install-guide.md

-# Installing the Closed Loop Maintenance App
+# Installing the PLC Fundamentals App

-This guide will help you install the Closed Loop Maintenance App on your device, making it easily accessible from your desktop or home screen - just like any other application!
+This guide will help you install the PLC Fundamentals App on your device, making it easily accessible from your desktop or home screen - just like any other application!

 ## 💻 Installing on Windows/Mac/Linux (Desktop)